 Indeed, alongside other roots - secular or Jewish, for example, but also Judeo-Arabic, in the anti-religious violence proper to the popular and millenarian insurrections of a certain number of regions of Spain - the importance of the "Christians of the left" in the Marxist hegemony of the second half of the twentieth century is not sufficiently emphasized (from Althusser to Garaudy, passing through a myriad of other second-tier cadres and theorists).
-In many respects one could say that the repercussion and the strengths of the so-called "May '68" movements are largely due to the crisis and decomposition that Christianity underwent during the years 1960-1970; for the bulk of the troops at least and not without many emancipatory practices and ideas, as close as possible to the libertarian project (in the beginnings of the CFDT, for examis substituted the superabundance of the life.
+In many respects one could say that the repercussion and the strengths of the so-called "May '68" movements are largely due to the crisis and decomposition that Christianity underwent during the years 1960-1970; for the bulk of the troops at least and not without many emancipatory practices and ideas, as close as possible to the libertarian project (in the beginnings of the and indeterminacy of life, its power and its hopes, which are quite literally unheard of.
+The dictatorial intermediaries of the letter and the law are replaced by an intimate and direct relationship with the totality of what is.
+To the oppressive and arbitrary legality of a God-Imperator who orders the world and who entrusts to the most obedient and therefore the most "limited" men, the care to impose the rules and the prohibitions, is substituted the infinite and sensitive character of the life, of the subjectivity of the beings, of what they can, from themselves; in good as in bad would say Proudhon.
+To the nothingness of a divinity which appropriates the world by emptying it of its substance, is substituted the superabundance of the life.
 The transcendence of a divine power communicating only by decrees and norms (sunna) is replaced by the unpredictable immanence of an infinite power which the world carries and to which (by misfortune and by submission to grammar) we give the name of "God".
 To the "law of the Father" and to its way of cutting us off from the real world, to the castration operated by the sleight of hand of the patriarchy, of the symbolic, of the representatives, of the "patents" and other property rights, is substituted - under the figure of the demons, of the witches but also of the infinite and obscure bottom of the desires, of the experience and of the heart of men - the reality of what is.

-Deus sive Natura, "God that is Nature" said Spinoza.
-Because they start first of all from the human experience and not from the order of the law and the letter, and because the human being is at the same time a part and the whole of what is -a "summary of the universe" (Proudhon), 34 an "interior reverberation" (Simondon), "nature becoming aware of itself" (Reclus), a "microcosm" that includes the "whole macrocosm" (the Alevis), a place and a "hearth" where "all the spontaneities of the nature meet, all the instigations of the fatal Being, all the gods and all the demons of the universe" (Proudhon) - the mystical dimensions and practices of Shiism as well as of Sunni Sufism, Judaism or Christianity, but also of animism, shamanism, Taoism and a great number of other human experiences, are not only an antidote to the oppressive monotheisms that they accompany, support and betray.
-Ambivalent but immanent expressions of what is, they give an account - under the name of God - of what anarchism calls "nature", thus justifying Bakunin's remark at the beginning of his Philosophical Considerations on the divine ghost, on the real world and on man.
+Deus sive Natura, "God that is Nature" said Spinoza33.
+Because they start first of all from the human experience and not from the order of the law and the letter, and because the human being is at the same time a part and the whole of what is - a "summary of the universe" (Proudhon),34 an "interior reverberation" (Simondon)35, "nature becoming aware of itself" (Reclus)36, a "microcosm" that includes the "whole macrocosm"

-&lt;sup>2 For a Marxist analysis, Islam is nothing or almost nothing (see below), and we can therefore defend it and allow it to be, without worrying about its effects.
+2 For a Marxist analysis, Islam is nothing or almost nothing (see below), and we can therefore defend it and allow it to be, without worrying about its effects.

-&lt;sup>33 Spinoza, The Ethics.
+33 Spinoza, The Ethics.

-&lt;sup>34 Proudhon De la Justice, op. cit. volume 3, p.
+34 Proudhon De la Justice, op. cit. volume 3, p.
 423.

-$^{\rm 35}$ Simondon, The psychic and collective individuation, Aubier, 1989, p.
+35 Simondon, The psychic and collective individuation, Aubier, 1989, p.
 65.

-&lt;sup>36 Man and the Earth.
+36 Man and the Earth.
 Librairie universelle, Paris, 1905-1908.